erajasekar/cs-workshop/PITCHME.md

 +++
 @title[Everything is stored as binary]

-So all the videos, music and textual information you see in computers are stored as just 0’s and 1’s in hardware.
+So, all the videos, music and textual information you see in computers are stored as just 0’s and 1’s in hardware.

 ---